 Laura loves love.
 Her matchmaking business provided great satisfaction; she loved pairing new couples and setting them on a path for long-term happiness.
 But she knew that customers were not entirely happy with some of the services offered by other people in her field – not just matchmakers, but the various entrepreneurs that helped them prepare for and create romantic relationships.

-Laura decided to create an organization that would address the entire process of attracting a mate, determining whether or not a new interest could be the right long-term partner, and setting off into married life.
+Laura decided to create an organization that would address the entire process of attracting a mate: from determining whether or not a new interest could be the right long-term partner to beginning married life.
 She decided to create a “love firm,” bringing together a set of consultants and experts that could take a client from singlehood to wedded bliss, providing whatever services were needed and tailoring the experience to each customer.
 She modeled her business after a typical law firm: a single organization where different attorneys, each with their own specialized knowledge, may serve a single client in many different ways, from business planning to divorce.
 In Laura's new business, consultants with a wide range of skills would work together over months or years with a single client, tailoring their offerings as needed.

-Since Laura was creating a service that depends entirely on the emotions of the client, she decided to examine the emotional state of her customers in each part of the process to help guide her in how to create her offering.
+Since Laura was creating a service focused entirely on the emotions of the client, she decided to examine the emotional state of her customers in each part of the process to help guide her in how to create her offering.